 I’m taking time away from adding spit and polish to the exciting Here, File File project to say WOO HOO!
 The whole team (Adam, Buck, and I) are psyched!
 A few days ago we found out Here, File File is a finalist in the AppsFire Apps Star Awards.
 And today, The Unofficial Apple Weblog (TUAW) published a great HFF write up.
 If you haven’t seen our promo video yet, give it a whirl!

 I’ve used the unix filesystem search utility find for many years.
 Though, like most things, until forced to learn its deeper secrets, I generally get by with only the most basic knowledge.
 One of the cool things about find is that you can specify a search and then execute an action on the results, all in one command.
-This example is probably my most common use of find: find . -type d -name .
+This example is probably my most common use of find: This means: find, in the current directory (.

 I have an older G4 Mac Mini I use for testing the Mac app I’m working on (Here, File File F.K.A.
 Welcome to Your Mac.
 It’s just nice to have a machine that I can test both 10.4 and 10.5 as well as PowerPC compatibility.
 Yesterday I needed to do some updates on the 10.5 system and couldn’t remember my password.
 Google was my friend and showed me an Apple Knowledge Base article to solve the problem.